demo-crossvale/myPersonalRepo/README.md

 This repository consists of following modules

 ### solarvillage-domainmodel
 A java-maven based domain model that includes a java class for New Order Permit Requests.
-The jar file produced by this model is consumed by the processes created on Red Hat JBoss BPM Suite - business-central.
+The jar file produced by this model is consumed by the processes created on Red Hat JBoss BPM Suite - *business-central*.

 ### solarvillage-mockservice
 A java-SpringBoot application project that mocks the government agencies' remote online services.